HuasoFoundries/google-maps-documentation/docs/PlaceReview.md

 <tr id="PlaceReview.language">
 <td><code><span>language</span></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
 <div class="desc">An IETF language code indicating the language in which this review is written.
 Note that this code includes only the main language tag without any secondary tag indicating country or region.
-For example, all the English reviews are tagged as 'en' rather than 'en-AU' or 'en-UK'.</div></td>
+For example, all the English reviews are tagged as <code>'en'</code> rather than 'en-AU' or 'en-UK'.</div></td>
 </tr>
 <tr id="PlaceReview.text">
 <td><code><span>text</span></code></td>